 Betty Ann, as she is fondly called, was born in the Philippines and raised in Tarlac province, where her way of life was molded early on by her parents’ farming and agricultural business.
 Her childhood home was well known to friends and family as the ‘home along the highway’, a welcome stopover conveniently halfway between Manila and Baguio.
 She learned to cook from her mother, Lourdes “Lulu” Reyes Besa, who made dishes from the fresh produce grown by her father, Gualberto Besa in their backyard and farm in Tarlac.
 Memories of these special meals were the inspiration for her three cookbooks: Instant Filipino Recipes and My Mother’s Philippine Recipes, and How to Cook Philippine Desserts: Cakes and Snacks (Amazon.com).

 She has also co-authored the history book Statesman and Survivor: Elpidio Quirino, 6th President of the Philippines, and created, illustrated and published Color and Cook Food Coloring Book on original Filipino food art.
 All her books are available on Amazon.com.

 Based in New Jersey, USA, Betty Ann is a member of the International Association of Culinary Professionals (IACP).
 She serves as a member of the Board of Advisers of the President Elpidio Quirino Foundation.
 Betty Ann travels often back to her home in Tarlac city, in the Philippines, and throughout Asia in search of traditional recipes and stories about culture, history and personalities.
-She is currently deep in the trenches writing her next book, a memoir with Filipino recipes.
+She is currently getting ready to launch her next book, Every Ounce of Courage, a memoir with Filipino recipes.